Best Seller

 Available on Oct 20, 2026 | 352 Pages

-In the US, they built the first Hollywood studios, produced the first comedy films and trained scores of burgeoning comedy directors, writers and actors.
+Canadians built the first Hollywood studios, produced the first comedy films and trained scores of burgeoning comedy directors, writers and actors.
 “You can hardly move about Hollywood and Manhattan without bumping into Canadians,” wrote Variety in the 1960s, so ubiquitous were their presence in writers’ rooms, studios and TV boardrooms.
-It wasn’t that Canada’s comedy diaspora preferred working in the US to Canada—far from it—rather that the lack of opportunity and appreciation in their home country gave them little choice.
+This wasn’t because they preferred working in the US to Canada; rather, the lack of opportunity and appreciation in their home country offered them few other choices.

-Yet, Canadian comics kept dreaming of a comedy scene they could call their very own.
-From Vancouver to St. John’s, they began building the country’s comedy infrastructure, independently, one revue, comedy troupe and late-night sketch show at a time.
-Pushing back against cultural conservatism, media control and national modesty, they were inventing a new kind of comedy—sly, smart and subversive, character-driven and absurdist, and quietly revolutionary.
-It was distinctly Canadian comedy, homegrown and unfiltered, and it was about to take the comedy world by storm.
+But Canadian comics continued to dream of a comedy scene they could call their very own.
+And from Vancouver to St. John’s, from one generation to the next, they began building the country’s comedy infrastructure, one revue, comedy troupe and late-night sketch show at a time.
+Pushing back against cultural conservatism, media control and national modesty, they were inventing a new kind of comedy—sly and subversive, character-driven and absurdist, and quietly revolutionary.
+It was distinctly Canadian, made by and for Canadians, and it would soon take the comedy world by storm.

-Weaving together more than a century of Canadian comedy, Sorry, We’re Funny is the story of how—against all odds—Canada finally discovered its comedic voice.
+Weaving together more than a century of Canada’s funniest voices, Sorry, We’re Funny is the most in-depth telling yet of how—against all odds—Canada discovered its comedic voice and became a comedy powerhouse.

-In the US, they built the first Hollywood studios, produced the first comedy films and trained scores of burgeoning comedy directors, writers and actors.
+Canadians built the first Hollywood studios, produced the first comedy films and trained scores of burgeoning comedy directors, writers and actors.
 “You can hardly move about Hollywood and Manhattan without bumping into Canadians,” wrote Variety in the 1960s, so ubiquitous were their presence in writers’ rooms, studios and TV boardrooms.
-It wasn’t that Canada’s comedy diaspora preferred working in the US to Canada—far from it—rather that the lack of opportunity and appreciation in their home country gave them little choice.
+This wasn’t because they preferred working in the US to Canada; rather, the lack of opportunity and appreciation in their home country offered them few other choices.

-Yet, Canadian comics kept dreaming of a comedy scene they could call their very own.
-From Vancouver to St. John’s, they began building the country’s comedy infrastructure, independently, one revue, comedy troupe and late-night sketch show at a time.
-Pushing back against cultural conservatism, media control and national modesty, they were inventing a new kind of comedy—sly, smart and subversive, character-driven and absurdist, and quietly revolutionary.
-It was distinctly Canadian comedy, homegrown and unfiltered, and it was about to take the comedy world by storm.
+But Canadian comics continued to dream of a comedy scene they could call their very own.
+And from Vancouver to St. John’s, from one generation to the next, they began building the country’s comedy infrastructure, one revue, comedy troupe and late-night sketch show at a time.
+Pushing back against cultural conservatism, media control and national modesty, they were inventing a new kind of comedy—sly and subversive, character-driven and absurdist, and quietly revolutionary.
+It was distinctly Canadian, made by and for Canadians, and it would soon take the comedy world by storm.

-Weaving together more than a century of Canadian comedy, Sorry, We’re Funny is the story of how—against all odds—Canada finally discovered its comedic voice.
+Weaving together more than a century of Canada’s funniest voices, Sorry, We’re Funny is the most in-depth telling yet of how—against all odds—Canada discovered its comedic voice and became a comedy powerhouse.

 Author